patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Start all the applications and libraries and navigate to the _*Remote1/Page 6*_ page.
+👉 Start all the applications and libraries and navigate to _*remote1/page-6*_.
 Click on the button *"Increment count"*.
 Everytime the button is clicked, the top left counter should increment by 1.

 ### Share a custom service

 The shell offer a few services by default but by no mean covers all the services a mature application will need.
-That's why the shell runtime accept at instanciation a bucket of additional custom services that will then be made available to all the modules.
+That's why the shell runtime accept a bucket of custom services.

 👉 First, create a `TrackingService` class in the host application.